 Documentation must illustrate that the client needs moderate to total assistance to safely complete this task.

-11. Hygiene - Skin Care
+- 11. Hygiene Skin Care - a.
+Included in Task:

 Skin care includes applying lotion or other skin care products, only when not completed in conjunction with bathing or toileting (bladder or bowel).
 May be provided in conjunction with positioning.